-Looks Like New Colts QB Gardner Minshew and Florida QB Anthony Richardson Are Training Together
+Looks like new Colts QB Gardner Minshew and Florida QB Anthony Richardson are training together

 Given its warm weather, a lot of NFL players train in Florida together during the offseason (where it looks like these photos were just taken).

-We do know that the Colts have been heavily connected to Richardson throughout the NFL Draft evaluation process and seem to really like him (*but how relative that is compared to others such as Alabama’s Bryce Young, Ohio State’s C.J.
-Stroud, or even Kentucky’s Will Levis remains to be seen).
+We do know that the Colts have been heavily connected to Richardson throughout the NFL Draft evaluation process and seem to really like him, but just how relative that is compared to others such as Alabama’s Bryce Young, Ohio State’s C.J.
+Stroud, or even Kentucky’s Will Levis remains to be seen.

-It’s possible that if Sam Ehlinger would fly down South, the three could very well be the Colts entire QB room for 2023, but there’s also the chance it was just a fun coincidence given recent happenings (and draft buzz) regarding Indianapolis.
+It’s possible that if Sam Ehlinger would fly down South, the entire 2023 Colts' QB room could be training together, but there’s also the chance it was just a fun coincidence given recent happenings (and draft buzz) regarding Indianapolis.

 Loading comments...